 This is why it’s imperative to obtain an attorney who specializes in defending DEA administrative action and order to show cause proceedings.
-This article summarizes some of the key processes the DEA uses to suspend or revoke a DEA registration and what you can do about protecting or reobtaining yours.
+But what are some of the key processes the DEA uses to suspend or revoke a DEA registration?
+And what you can do about protecting or reobtaining yours?

 First, you may request a hearing before one of DEA’s administrative law judges (ALJs).
 To preserve your right to a hearing, you must file a request for a hearing with DEA’s Office of Administrative Law Judges within 30 days of service of the Order to Show Cause.

 The option that is best for you is a decision that is best made after consulting with experienced DEA order to show cause attorney.
 Due to the requirements for filing an appropriate response, it is imperative that you retain legal counsel as soon as possible.

 If evidence is not first presented in your pre-hearing statement, the judge will exclude it from the hearing.
 After statements are exchanged, your counsel will likely file motions seeking various forms of relief.
 A show cause hearing will take place either near your practice or at the DEA office of administrative law judge.

 The hearing will be presided over by a DEA administrative law judge who has been appointed by the DEA but operates independently to hear cases.
 In our experience, these judges are fair but have little patience for attorneys who do not take the time to understand the specific rules of litigating a DEA order to show cause hearing.

 Your counsel will file objections if the decision is adverse.
 After objections are filed, the case will be reviewed by the DEA administrator.
-This will take a long time; the administrator has typically been incredibly slow in deciding these cases and has taken up to two years.
+This will take a long time; the administrator has typically been incredibly slow in deciding these cases; in some of the cases we at Chapman Law Group have handled, the administrator has taken up to two years.

-This issue was the subject of a Department of Justice Report that found a significant delay in administrative decisions.
-Unfortunately, short of filing an injunction in Federal Court, there is no way to speed up this process.
+This issue was the subject of a Department of Justice report that found a significant delay in administrative decisions.
+Unfortunately, short of filing an injunction in federal court, there is no way to speed up this process.
 Once the DEA administrator enters a final decision into the Federal Register, the decision will typically be effective within 30 days.
 Any appeal of this decision would be to a federal court.